qelectrotech/qelectrotech-doc/source/users/element/collection/edit_element.rst

    Select **Settings > Display > Collections** menu item to display the Collections panel.

 QElectroTech allows editing existing element from some collection.
-The user has only read rights at QET element collection, the user can edite already existing element from all collections except QET collection element.
+The user has only read rights at QET element collection, the user can edit already existing element from all collections except QET collection element.

 1. Right click on the element which should be edited.